-We have audited the accompanying consolidated statements of operations, of comprehensive income (loss), of stockholders' equity and of cash flows of Chesapeake Energy Corporation and its subsidiaries (Predecessor) (the "Company") for the period from January 1, 2021 through February 9, 2021 and for the year ended December 31, 2020, including the related notes (collectively referred to as the "consolidated financial statements").
-In our opinion, the consolidated financial statements present fairly, in all material respects, the results of operations and cash flows of the Company for the period from January 1, 2021 through February 9, 2021 and for the year ended December 31, 2020 in conformity with accounting principles generally accepted in the United States of America.
+We have audited the accompanying consolidated statements of operations, of comprehensive income, of stockholders' equity and of cash flows of Chesapeake Energy Corporation and its subsidiaries (Predecessor) (the "Company") for the period from January 1, 2021 through February 9, 2021, including the related notes (collectively referred to as the "consolidated financial statements").
+In our opinion, the consolidated financial statements present fairly, in all material respects, the results of operations and cash flows of the Company for the period from January 1, 2021 through February 9, 2021 in conformity with accounting principles generally accepted in the United States of America.